johnlecocq/blog_johnlecocq/content/about.md

 There are other partial templates in this theme and I encourage you to read the source code to figure out what they do.

-# Final words

-I feel the world has become so noisy that I'm often at a loss when looking at a web page, because there are so many things to distract me.
-I was heavily influenced by the book [_Amusing Ourselves to Death_](https://en.wikipedia.org/wiki/Amusing_Ourselves_to_Death) after I read it in early 2017.
-From then on, I was hoping to design a theme for a website that gives articles the top priority.
-Everything else must give way to articles.
-That is why the navigation menu is at the bottom instead of in the conventional position (top or sidebar).
-There isn't much to do other than reading an article when you open a page.
-By the way, this is a pure plain-text theme.
-You can certainly add images if you want, but this theme itself contains zero binary files.
-Out of my [OCD](https://en.wikipedia.org/wiki/Obsessive%E2%80%93compulsive_disorder), I was just trying to push the limits of web design without using any images or JavaScript libraries (I'm a totally amateur).^[I used MathJax and highlight.js anyway in this theme because they are helpful.]

-I hope you can enjoy this theme.
-Again, the source code is [on Github](https://github.com/yihui/hugo-xmag).
-Happy hacking!